When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Optimal CPRR Schemes

 Finally, Theorem~\ref{thm:opt} follows directly by the monotonicity relation established in Lemma~\ref{obs:monotonicity-refunds}, and prescribes a two-step procedure to find a optimal CPRR scheme that is also user-favorable.
 In particular, choose a congestion pricing scheme $\ttau^*$ such that the total travel cost is minimized, i.e., $C_{\ttau^*}=C^*$.
-Next, select the revenue refunding scheme $\r^*$ to be such that the expression $W(\q(\ttau^*,\r^*))$ is minimized and $(\ttau^*,\r^*)$ is user-favorable through an appropriate selection of tranfers $c_g$.
-Now, let $(\ttau,\r)$ be some user-favorable CPRR scheme.
+Next, select the revenue refunding scheme $\rr^*$ to be such that the expression $W(\q(\ttau^*,\rr^*))$ is minimized and $(\ttau^*,\rr^*)$ is user-favorable through an appropriate selection of transfers $c_g$.
+For more details on computing an optimal CPRR scheme, we refer to Sections~\ref{sec:optTolls} and~\ref{sec:opt-scheme-kkt}. \ifarxiv Now, let $(\ttau,\rr)$ be some user-favorable CPRR scheme.
 By definition of $\ttau^*$, it holds that $C_{\ttau^*}\leq C_{\ttau}$.
-Moreover, Lemma~\ref{obs:monotonicity-refunds} ensures that $W(\q(\ttau^*,\r^*))\leq W(\q(\ttau,\r))$ is satisfied.
+Moreover, Lemma~\ref{obs:monotonicity-refunds} ensures that $W(\q(\ttau^*,\rr^*))\leq W(\q(\ttau,\rr))$ is satisfied. \fi

+\ifarxiv \paragraph{Significance of Theorem~\ref{thm:opt}.} \else \paragraph{Significance of Theorem~\ref{thm:opt}} \fi Theorem~\ref{thm:opt} establishes that the optimal CPRR scheme is one that simultaneously achieves the highest efficiency whilst also reducing wealth inequality to the maximum degree possible among \ifarxiv the class of \fi all user-favourable CPRR schemes.
+This finding is counter-intuitive since equity and efficiency are typically at odds but Theorem~\ref{thm:opt} establishes that no such tradeoff between system efficiency and wealth inequality exists.
+The reason for this is that the remaining refund after satisfying the user-favourable condition increases as the total system cost decreases (Lemma~\ref{obs:monotonicity-refunds}), thereby giving greater leverage in the design of the refunding mechanism to achieve a lower wealth inequality.
+We further present numerical experiments in Appendix~\ref{apdx:numerical_main} to demonstrate the efficacy of optimal CPRR schemes and show that the benefits of CPRR can even be realized when users’ values of time are not exactly known to the central planner.